 Pre-approval

-Why pre-approval is the right first step
+Position pre-approval as the essential first step

 Why is pre-approval a strong first step?